fedepaol/fedepaol.github.io/source/_posts/2016-01-01-cached-rest-requests-with-rxjava.markdown

 }
 ```

 What we have here is the first piece of the puzzle: a storage that can be subscribed to.
+The concatenation is needed because we want it to emit the content of the storage as soon as it gets subscribed.

 Then there is the facade class, where we get the observable from and to which we start a new update: